toml-lang/toml/README.md

 If you omit the offset from an [RFC 3339](http://tools.ietf.org/html/rfc3339) formatted date-time, it will represent the given date-time without any relation to an offset or timezone.
 It cannot be converted to an instant in time without additional information.
-Conversion to an instant, if required, is implementation specific.
+Conversion to an instant, if required, is implementation-specific.

 ```toml
 ldt1 = 1979-05-27T07:32:00